Winter Haven Man Shot & Suspect Sought

 As soon as Thomas entered the room, two shots were fired and Thomas was struck once in the chest and once in the left thigh.
 The three ran from the apartment and Thomas’ girlfriend called 9-1-1.
 Thomas was rushed to Lakeland Regional Health where he is in serious but stable condition.

-After interviewing Thomas, he was able to identify the shooter as 20 year-old Noakeem Jahad Williams (DOB 1-26-96, 3143 Woodhill Ct., Winter Haven).
-Members from the Winter Haven Police Department and Polk County Sheriff’s office located Williams at his home where he was taken into custody.
+After interviewing Thomas, he identify the shooter as 20 year-old Noakeem Jahad Williams (DOB 1-26-96, 3143 Woodhill Ct., Winter Haven).
+Members from the Winter Haven Police Department and Polk County Sheriff’s office located Williams at his home where he was detained for questioning..
 The other two who were inside the apartment with Williams have yet to be identified.

-Williams is being charged with Second Degree Attempted Murder, Possession of Firearm by Convicted Felon and Armed Burglary with Assault.

-Williams’ criminal history includes Burglary, Dealing in Stolen Property, Grand Theft, Scheming to Defraud, Attempting to Pass Counterfeit Bill, Petit Theft and Driving While License Suspended or Revoked.